General and background information

 Van benefit charge

 The charge is reduced for periods when a van is unavailable.
-Any payments by a director or employee who are required to use the van for private use and have been paid in 2018 to 2019 are then deducted.
+Any payments by a director or employee who are required to use the van for private use and have been paid in the tax year are then deducted.
 If 2 or more directors or employees share private use of the van, the standard charge for each should be reduced on a just and reasonable basis.

 If the employees sharing the van are members of the same family or household and one of them is in an excluded employment, the fact that the van is available to that person should to be disregarded when making the sharing reduction to the benefit charge on the other employees.